About Us

 • Groom patient leaders to be spokespersons on palliative care

-• Tools to support persons with developmental disabilities, as well as those with mental health issues, in engaging in ACP
+• Promote tools to support persons with developmental disabilities and cognitive deficits in engaging in ACP

 Values